csev/cc4e/book/chap01.md

 In certain circumstances, the extern declaration can be omitted: if the external definition of a variable occurs in the source file _before_ its use in a particular function, then there is no need for an extern declaration in the function.
-The extern declarations in main, getline and copy are thus redundant.
-In fact, common practice is to place definitions of all external variables at the beginning of the source file, and then omit all extern declarations.
+The extern declarations in main, `get_line` and copy are thus redundant.
+In fact, common practice is to place definitions of all external variables at the beginning of the source file, and then omit all `extern` declarations.

 If the program is on several source files, and a variable is defined in,